rmShoeb/learning-curve/Python/Regular Expressions.md

 re.findall('^From (\S+@\S+)', string)
 ```
 will return `['stephen.marquard@uct.ac.us']`.
-The method tries to find mathces with the expression, but extracts only the portion within the paranthesis.
+The method tries to find matches with the expression, but extracts only the portion within the paranthesis.